 - Larger businesses – a twin-chamber baler capable of producing 100kg cardboard bales.

 - Industrial sites (warehouses, manufacturers, etc.) – a mill-size baler that fits the area.

 If you’re looking to purchase cardboard baler, we can arrange that too.
-Contact us today.
+Get a quote today.